Skip to content

 ├── Demo

-You need the user to inherit the DataKitFramework class and then override the run method.
+The Python script needs to inherit from the DataKitFramework class and override the run method.

-The DataKitFramework class source code file path is datakit_framework.py at datakit/python.d/core/datakit_framework.py.
+The source code file path for the DataKitFramework class is datakit_framework.py located at datakit/python.d/core/datakit_framework.py.

 #encoding: utf-8